PascalAmah/PascalAmah/README.md

-- 👋 Hi, I’m @PascalAmah
+- 👋 Hi there, I’m Pascal Amaliri
 - I'm a Software Engineer passionate about building innovative and user-friendly software.
 As a new software engineer, I'm thrilled to embark on this exciting journey of crafting creative solutions through code.
 - I have a strong passion for technology and a deep curiosity about how things work behind the scenes.
 With a solid foundation in computer science and a desire to learn, I'm eager to contribute my skills to meaningful projects.